joseph-flinn/site/frontend/posts/the-k8s-story.md

 ### Challenges

-- Pushback from engineers on my team
-- Navigating direct leadership change
-- Negotiating with the CEO
-- Securing development capacity

 The biggest challenges that we faced were not the technical ones in front of us.
 They were the people system challenges.
 The first was vetting my idea with the team or finding a better solution so that we were all aligned.
 Neither happened right away.
 In fact, it actually took approaching the